UNESCO Co-Chairs

 2017 – Co-Chair established: Pence and Prof. Hasina Banu Ebrahim, Univ. of South Africa, South Africa

-2021 – Tri-Chairs adopted: Pence, Ebrahim, and Prof. Barry, Universite’ Cheikh Anta Diop, Senegal
+2021 – Co-Chairs adopted: Pence, Ebrahim, and Prof. Barry, Universite’ Cheikh Anta Diop, Senegal

-- The UNESCO Tri-Chairs for Early Childhood Education, Care, and Development (ECD), with Prof. Alan Pence as the Chair-holder, was established in 2008 with a primary focus on the promotion of ECD capacity in sub-Saharan Africa (SSA).
-The establishment of the Chair was built on Pence’s earlier work in SSA (see below).
+• The UNESCO Tri-Chairs for Early Childhood Education, Care, and Development (ECD), with Prof. Alan Pence as the Chair-holder, was established in 2008 with a primary focus on the promotion of ECD capacity in sub-Saharan Africa (SSA).
+The establishment of the Chair was built on Pence’s earlier work in SSA.

 Sub-Saharan countries (in purple) participating in UNESCO Chair-initiated events: